African - American First Ladies of Distinction

 Alice Coachman Davis

-Alice Coachman Davis (1923 – 2014), a track and field Athlete, was the first American female to win the high jump Olympic Goal Medal at the 1948 games in London.
+Alice Coachman Davis (1923 – 2014), a track and field Athlete, was the first American female to win the high jump Olympic Goal Medal at the 1948 games in London and was later honored by Presidents Truman and Carter for her contributions to sports history.

 Althea Gibson